Bright, vibrant display

 Sony’s take on Android is one of the lighter OEM skins out there.
 The fonts, colors, icons, and app drawer all have a bit of Sony flavor, but everything else is fairly close to stock Android.

-The Xperia 5 runs Android 9 Pie out of the box and that’s still the case even after installing a few updates.
-In recent years, Sony has been one of the better OEMs for rolling out core Android updates, so hopefully we’ll hear about its Android 10 plans soon.
+The Xperia 5 runs Android 9 Pie out of the box, but as of December 5 can be updated to Android 10.
+In recent years, Sony has been one of the better OEMs for rolling out core Android updates, so it’s great to see it continuing that trend here.

 The downside is that there are millions of apps on the Play Store that aren’t optimized for the 21:9 aspect ratio.
 You can’t escape black bars on the Xperia 5 for very long no matter what you’re doing.

 Speaking of apps, the Xperia 5 I tested came pre-loaded with a bunch of Sony apps, most of which are serviceable if you really don’t like Google apps, as well as some bloatware like Booking.com, Asphalt 9, and Fortnite Installer.
 Facebook, Netflix, and Amazon Prime Video also came pre-installed.